sevenc-nanashi/neov-ime.nvim/README.md

 > [!WARNING]
 > This plugin only works with Neovide with IME support enabled.
 > As of now, IME support is not available in stable releases of Neovide.
-> You need to build Neovide from source with [this PR](http://github.com/neovide/neovide/pull/3221) merged.
+> You need to build Neovide from source on [this PR](https://github.com/fredizzimo/neovide/pull/2).

 ## Installation